hashlookup/hashlookup-format/raw.md

 - `tar:gname`: Group name used to create the Tar archive
 - `tar:uname`: User name used to create the Tar archive
 - `source`: Source of the hashed file
+- `db`: Db where the hashed file come from (if it's an import of an existing dataset)
 - `insert-timestamp`: When the hashed file has been inserted in the hashlooup database
+- `mimetype`: Guessed mimetype of the file (CIRCL)
+- `nsrl-sha256`: Specify if the file SHA-256 comes from the original NSRL SHA-1 to SHA-256 list

 ### Relationships fields